JackCampbell5/Wave-Separate-Left-Right/README.md

 + The second stereo track has a blank left channel and the right channel from the gorgon track
 + This is an additive process meaning it just creates files and does not remove the original file

-### What it does(Left Channel Test):
+### What it does(Other files):

+#### Left Channel Test:
 + A file for testing purposes to make sure the code works
-+ Takes a wave file and splits it into left and right and puts it back together to confim process works
++ Takes a wave file and splits it into left and right and puts it back together to confirm process works

+#### Helper Methods:
++ directory_type(Directory) - Take a directory from windows and make it the correct type
++ array_to_text(Array Name, Directory, Tag(Array Name), Range) - Prints the specified array to TXT in the specified length
++ find_patterns(data, pattern_length) - finds patters of a certain length in a set of datat and return the amount of specified patters
++ print_to_scratch(directory, what_to_print, scratch_file_name="scratch", reset_file_during_write(Boolean)) - prints the specified data to scratch txt file in directory

-## How to run
+## How to run:
 1. Install dependency's
 2. Set the directory for it to search
+3. Put the Blank.wav file in the same directory
+4. If name is not "Blank".wav then change it in line 13
-3. Confirm that the wave files in directory are encoded with np.int16
+5. Confirm that the wave files in directory are encoded with np.int16
+   + Otherwise, the code will not run for that file
+6. Config the files are not longer than the blank.wav inputted
+   + Otherwise, code will not run for that file
-4. Run the code
+7. Run the code

 ## Dependency's: